GetSerene/rails_application_templates/README.md

 cd ~/Code/GetSerene
-git clone https://github.com/GetSerene/rails_application_templates.git # or if you've forked the rails_application_templates repo ... the url of your fork export RAILS_TEMPLATES_ROOT=~/Code/GetSerene/serene/rails_application_templates rails -v # should return Rails 4.1.x ... although this recipe works for rails 3.2.x as well (just be sure to use the strong_paramaters step) ruby -v  # should return ruby 2.1.x ... although this recipe works for ruby 1.9.3 as well rails new PROJECTNAME --skip-bundle --database=postgresql --skip-test-unit cd PROJECTNAME git init . git add . git commit -m 'rails new ... vanilla' bundle install git add Gemfile.lock git commit -m 'bundle install' rake rails:template LOCATION="$RAILS_TEMPLATES_ROOT/ruby-version-in-gemfile.rb" cd ..; cd - # definitely works for rvm ... not sure about rbenv bundle install
+git clone https://github.com/GetSerene/rails_application_templates.git # or if you've forked the rails_application_templates repo ... the url of your fork export RAILS_TEMPLATES_ROOT=~/Code/GetSerene/serene/rails_application_templates rails -v # should return Rails 4.2.x ... although this recipe may work for rails 3.2.x as well (just be sure to use the strong_paramaters step) ruby -v  # should return ruby 2.1.x ... although this recipe may work for ruby 1.9.3 as well rails new PROJECTNAME --skip-bundle --database=postgresql --skip-test-unit cd PROJECTNAME rvm use 2.1.2 bundle install rake rails:template LOCATION="$RAILS_TEMPLATES_ROOT/vanilla_rails.rb" rake rails:template LOCATION="$RAILS_TEMPLATES_ROOT/ruby-version-in-gemfile.rb" cd ..; cd - # definitely works for rvm ... not sure about rbenv
 # clean up the Gemfile by hand
 # rake rails:template LOCATION="$RAILS_TEMPLATES_ROOT/pry-rails.rb"
 rake rails:template LOCATION="$RAILS_TEMPLATES_ROOT/pg.rb"      # or use mysql2 on the next line